 Mayan Power and Light:

-Mayan Power and Light has provided hundreds of Guatemalans a science, technology, engineering, and mathematics based curriculum.
+Mayan Power and Light has provided hundreds of Guatemalans a science, technology, engineering, and mathematics (STEM) based curriculum.
 With hands-on learning, students discover how to create electrical circuits and install solar power systems.

 Starting in 2015, with a grant from the Rotary Club of Nelson, British Columbia, we are incubating 6-12 women-owned micro businesses in un-electrified communities to create access to clean solar through women’s leadership.
 We train rural Mayan women in a weeklong intensive solar installation and business and marketing skills.

 This was the first time any of our MPL students had received any form of technical training and for many this is the first time they are earning their own income.

 MPL business incubation services are provided by SEA (Soluciones Energéticas Apropiadas) Mayan Power and Light’s first solar business in Guatemala.
 Led by a group of professionals who have years of experience starting successful sustainable businesses in Guatemala, SEA constitutes the social enterprise incubated by Mayan Power and Light.
 The lead-team at SEA offers sales and marketing support to MPL micro businesses, creating new job opportunities for women in rural areas.

 Thousands of people awaken each morning to Mayan Power and Light’s solar lights, breathing cleaner air, seeing with better light and achieving greater productivity than ever before.

 The Future of Mayan Power and Light: